ninjacoandtheforce/ninjacoandtheforce/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Project Management Application for Cisco
+- 🔭 I’m currently creating a new Angular 10 Web Application with NgRx, Snowflake, SQL Temporal Tables
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on anything exciting.
 I want to learn.
 FEEED ME (knowledge that is)!
 - 🤔 I’m looking for advice relating to career advancement, tech, Apple Glasses..